 You likely already know that daily heat styling isn't recommended.
-But when it comes to keeping your tresses as healthy as possible, keep in mind that everyone's hair isn't the same.
+But when it comes to keeping your natural hair as healthy as possible, keep in mind that everyone's hair isn't the same.
 Whether your straightening routine works specifically for you is more important than any blogger or YouTube guru's advice.
-However, if you know your hair type and how damaged your hair is, you're at a good starting point for knowing how often to straighten your natural hair.
+However, if you know your curl pattern, hair type, and how damaged your hair is, you're at a good starting point for knowing how often to straighten your natural hair.

 How often you can safely flat iron natural hair depends a great deal on the condition that your hair is in.
 If your mane is in any way dry, under-conditioned, damaged or in any other less-than-healthy state, flat ironing will likely make things worse.
 A good rule of thumb is to consider what your hair has been through—if it's been colored, or chemically straightened recently, it's probably more than a little damaged.
 Therefore, It's not recommended you apply any direct heat to your hair.
 If, on the other hand, you're good about keeping your hair protected, you can work out a flat iron schedule for you.